Businesses worldwide brace for ECJ ruling on data transfers

 "Many organisations rely heavily on standard contractual clauses, and though there are various possible outcomes of the CJEU hearing, a worst-case scenario could see standard contractual clauses declared invalid," explains Emma Erskine-Fox, associate at UK law firm TLT.
 "This would have a significant impact on many organisations, as suitable alternative adequacy mechanisms may prove hard to come by."

-Yet it's also possible that the Court of Justice will take a fairly narrow view of SCCs, rather than rule them to be universally invalid for all transfers.
 In that case, a ruling may require more robust mechanisms for transfers to countries with proven incompatibilities with EU data protection laws or the Charter for Fundamental Human Rights, such as overly-invasive surveillance activities in the US.
 Equally, the ruling may simply require businesses to adjust current practices in line with new guidance.

-What we do know is that if SCCs are ruled to be invalid, organisations and data protection authorities across the European Union, as well as those areas it sends data to, will need time to consider the judgement.
+If SCCs are ruled to be invalid, organisations and data protection authorities across the European Union, as well as those areas it sends data to, will need time to consider the judgement.

 "If you cast your mind back to when Safe Harbor was invalidated, the Article 29 Working Party (now the European Data Protection Board) suggested there might be a grace period of three months for improvement action," says Eleonor Duhs, director of technology, outsourcing and privacy at law firm Fieldfisher. "[The ECJ] may give some time for the Commission to put something else in place.
 So don't panic, there's going to be time to consider the judgment".